purescript-contrib/setup-purescript/README.md

 ### Basic

-Use the PureScript toolchain with the latest version of each tool (resolved from GitHub releases or the latest tag with a valid semantic version):
+Use the PureScript toolchain with the latest versions of PureScript and Spago:

 ```yaml
 steps: